tzeikob/javascript-patterns/actor-model/README.md

 * assign a unique address to the actor,
 * initiate its internal state using the behavior's initialization method,
 * attach the actor, so to able to receive messages,
-* return the unique address back to the application
+* return the unique address back to the application.

 ```
 function actor(behavior) {